bitcoin-core-review-club/website/README.md

 ## Development

-You'll need [Ruby & Jekyll](https://jekyllrb.com/docs/installation/) to run the site locally.
-Once they're setup:
+You'll need [Ruby and Jekyll](https://jekyllrb.com/docs/installation/) to run the site locally.
+Ruby 2.6 is recommended.
+Once they are set up:

 * Clone the repository and go into the directory
 * Run `bundle install`
 * Run `make preview`
 * Go to http://localhost:4000

+In case of any issues, don't hesitate to run the following to update rubygems, bundler, and dependencies: `gem update --system && gem update && bundle update`

 ## Making a new post